-The MOOC targets students from diverse backgrounds, such as migrants, who are interested in digital civic education and digital participationm by empowering them with skills and knowledge for democratic citizenship and active participation in society.
-Newly-arrived migrant students are a vulnerable group that faces exclusion from political and social participation in new community.
+The MOOC targets students from diverse backgrounds, such as migrants, who are interested in digital civic education and digital participation by empowering them with skills and knowledge for democratic citizenship and active participation in society.
+Newly-arrived migrant students are a vulnerable group that faces exclusion from political and social participation in a new community.
 Becoming actively involved in the host country’s society is a key element in migrant integration.
 By making their voices heard, taking an interest in how society works, and participating in the decisions that shape its future, immigrants show that they are an integral part of their new country – the very objective of integration.

-The MOOC focuses, among other topics, on e-Democracy, such the use of civic-technology to support democratic decision making processes:
+The MOOC focuses, among other topics, on e-Democracy, such as the use of civic technology to support democratic decision-making processes:

 (Elisa Lironi, ECAS)

 Transferability and Impact

 Transferability: the MOOC offers micro-learning units for teachers and students that can be accessed by anyone with the interest in the topic.
 Recent influx of migrants into Europe resulted in a majority of European HEIs that now have student population who either personally or through family are excluded from broader civic or political membership in some way.

 Impact: Most HEIs are still-notably lacking in requirements that focus directly on issues of contemporary European civic life and democracy: the central role of information and the mass media, the possible causes of declining civic engagement and declining trust in government, and so on.
 By offering this civic education learning opportunity for both students and teachers, we expect to raise their interest in civic engagement and initiate discussion on the necessity of community service student-projects for building resilient societies.